Home of a Revolutionary Diarist

 Then-Lt.
 Lenoir probably first passed this spot with his militia unit on the way to joining the Cherokee Campaign, on or the day before Wednesday, August 20, 1776.

 After Ferguson’s threat five years later, the Wilkes and Surrey county militias converged at Mulberry Fields, where Lenoir was still living.
 They followed the Yadkin southwest toward today’s Morganton to join what have become known as the “Overmountain Men” in attacking Ferguson.
 On the way, they most likely camped here by the crumbling fort on Thursday, September 28, 1780.
-Totaling about 360 men, they would have spread over the current historic site grounds, taking advantage of the promontory for defense and two nearby streams for water.
+Totaling about 360 men, they would have spread over the current historic site grounds, taking advantage of this promontory for defense and two nearby streams for water.
 Not a regular army, these men in everyday clothes had no tents and carried their own supplies on their horses.

 They pass back by on Wednesday, October 18th, Lenoir nursing his King’s Mountain wounds, though they didn’t camp here.
 With them are 300 or more prisoners from their victory, bound for Bethabara in modern Winston-Salem, plus some Virginia units to help guard those men.